drpetersonfernandes/SimpleLauncher/README.md

 You can add as many systems and emulators as you want.

-The XML file contains the following fields:
+The "system.xml" contains the following fields:

 - **SystemName**: Name of the system.
 - **SystemFolder**: Folder where the ROMs or games are located.